 Sea turtles have been known to move through the water as fast as 35 mph.
 When active, sea turtles swim to the surface every few minutes in order to breathe.
 When sleeping or resting, which usually occurs at night, adult sea turtles can remain underwater for more than 2 hours without breathing.
 Juvenile sea turtles have not developed this ability as well as adults and must sleep afloat at the water's surface.

-The green sea turtle, called Honu in Hawaiian, is featured in mythology, petroglyphs and as aumakua (personal family gods and guardians).
-The most common sea turtle in Hawaiian waters, can frequently be seen feeding in shallow waters in coastal shallow waters on Oahu.
-It takes this turtle almost two decades to reach an adult breeding size of 200 pounds or more.
-Living up to eighty years, they can reach up to 350 pounds.
+The green sea turtle, called honu in Hawaii, is featured in mythology, petroglyphs and as aumakua (personal family gods and guardians).
+The most common sea turtle in Hawaiian waters, can frequently be seen feeding in shallow coastal waters.
+It takes this turtle almost three decades to reach an adult breeding size of 200 pounds or more.
+Turtles have been recorded living longer than 100 years, and can reach up to 350 pounds in the wild.

 Threats currently facing sea turtles include:

 - Loss of nesting beaches through human development activities